Crypto meltdown is wake-up call for many, including Congress

 Further, crypto has permeated popular culture.
 Numerous Super Bowl ads touted crypto.
 Sports arenas are now named after crypto projects and the Washington Nationals baseball team took a sponsorship deal from Terra before it collapsed.
 Celebrities routinely shill crypto on social media, and YouTube personalities generate millions of views talking about the latest crypto idea.

-Terra’s collapse was a bridge too far, it seems, however.
+Terra’s collapse was a bridge too far, it seems.

 On Tuesday, Sen. Kirsten Gillibrand, D-New York, and Sen. Cynthia Lummis, R-Wyoming, proposed a framework to start regulating the industry, which would include giving the Commodity Futures Trading Commission full regulatory jurisdiction over cryptocurrencies such as bitcoin and rewriting the tax code to include crypto.
 It would also fully regulate stablecoins for the first time ever.